zhiming99/rpc-frmwrk/logs.md

 ---
+[`Sun Oct 15 2023 09:53:43 PM Beijing`]
+1. Having merged pull request #22 to the master branch.
+2. We still have a few issues (see issues) to fix before preceeding with new features development.

 [`Fri Oct 06 2023 06:12:38 PM Beijing`]
 1. Having cleared all the blocking bugs.
 Now we can move on to fix the major performance issue.